 In the 1960s and 1970s, the Johns Hopkins Mechanics and Materials Science Department (precursor to several of today’s engineering departments at Hopkins, including Mechanical Engineering) led the fields of continuum mechanics, theoretical and experimental fluid and solid mechanics, and thermodynamics.

 Many of today’s academic leaders in engineering and applied mathematics departments in universities world-over were either students, postdocs, or visiting faculty at Johns Hopkins (several are members of the prestigious Johns Hopkins Society of Scholars).
-Visit the list of former students and scholars for more information about these leaders.

 Today, the Johns Hopkins Department of Mechanical Engineering community encompasses about 500 people – faculty members, undergraduate students, graduate students, post-doctoral fellows, visiting scholars and staff members who contribute to an exciting environment for learning and discovery.